 The transfer pricing rules are relevant in relation to many aspects of a transaction, such as shareholder loans, inter-company guarantees, cash pool arrangements and transfer of goods, services and assets.
-The practice of the tax authorities is somewhat unclear, and each case must be examined on its facts.
+The practice of the tax authorities is somewhat unclear, and each case must be examined on its specific facts and circumstances.
 Caution is advisable when determining the basis of the prices, especially where large amounts are involved.

 Under Danish tax law, a company is resident in Denmark where it is registered in Denmark or it is a foreign registered company with an effective place of management in Denmark.
 There are generally no advantages in seeking to establish a dual resident company.

 The original aim of the Danish controlled foreign company (CFC) legislation was to reduce the tax benefits of transferring financial income to low-tax countries.
 The rules no longer take the foreign tax rates into consideration.
 Thus, the CFC rules may also be relevant for a Danish parent with a subsidiary in a high-tax country.

 The Danish CFC rules apply to a Danish parent company with a controlling influence in a subsidiary whose income is mainly of a financial nature.
 The effect of the CFC rules is that the income of the subsidiary is apportioned to its Danish parent company and subject to Danish corporate tax.
 Denmark grants credit for the foreign taxes on the subsidiary’s income.

 The CFC rules may be relevant in many situations.
 For example, the implications of the Danish CFC rules should be considered where: